 - Track which themes, plugins and core files are updated by any user

-To activate the user activity log, switch on Hide My WP > Log Events > Log Events Users
+To activate the user activity log, switch on Hide My WP > Log Events > Events Settings

 Log Brute Force Attempts

 A brute force login attack can enable an attacker to log in to an application and steal data.

 It’s useful to use this tool that automatically reads weblogs and alerts the administrator if multiple attempts come from one IP address.

 Choose the user roles for which you want to monitor the activity while they are logged in.
 This log will also include the login process for each user you monitor.